Low Cost MRP Regression

 Isn't regression polling expensive?

-Not with us.
+Not with us!
 Some pollsters recommend very large poll samples for regression work, which can increase the costs significantly.
-Electoral Calculus has pioneered lower-cost techniques for regression polling, which makes the costs much more affordable.
-These techniques have been extensively tested, and have been demonstrated to be as accurate as, if not slightly better than, costly super-large samples.
+Electoral Calculus has pioneered cost-effective techniques for regression, making advanced polling analysis an affordable option for your business.
+These techniques have been extensively tested, and have been demonstrated to be as accurate as costly super-large samples.

 Will this work with my existing pollster and polls?

-We are equally happy to commission new polling on your behalf.
+We are equally happy to run new polling on your behalf.

 If you have more questions or would like to check whether a potential poll is suitable for regression analysis, or get a quote for a particular project, click below to see how we could work together: